-This major would be an ideal background for Law School.
-It would bring to legal studies an important background in fields that will both explicitly and implicitly arise in the context of pursuing a J.D.
-The study of reasoning that is an important component of the major will also be useful in preparing for LSAT’s, GMAT’s and MCAT’s.
-The major would also be an excellent preparation for students interested in bringing an important and sophisticated cross-disciplinary perspective to such diverse fields (among others) as government, urban and regional planning, social work, and business.
+This major is an ideal background for law school.
+It brings to legal studies an important background in fields that will both explicitly and implicitly arise in the context of pursuing a J.D.
+The study of reasoning that is an important component of the major is also useful in preparing for LSAT’s, GMAT’s and MCAT’s.
+The major is an excellent preparation for students interested in bringing an important and sophisticated cross-disciplinary perspective to such diverse fields (among others) as government, urban and regional planning, social work, and business.

-Given the structure of the major, it will be particularly easy to combine it with a second major in one of the fields of specialization.
-Doing so would provide even more flexibility in deciding what to do after graduation, particularly when contemplating graduate work or professional careers.
+Given the structure of the major, it is particularly easy to combine it with a second major in one of the fields of specialization.
+Doing so provides even more flexibility in deciding what to do after graduation, particularly when contemplating graduate work or professional careers.

 Diane Jeske's published work in ethics addresses topics such as the grounds of special obligations to intimates, the nature of friendship, and utilitarianism versus deontology.
 Her current teaching and research interests also include political philosophy, philosophy of law, personal identity, and feminist ethics.